valancej/anchore-troubleshooting-guide/faqs.md

 ## Anchore Engine container keeps exiting

-The first step here should be to inspected the logs for the exited container.
+The first step here should be to inspect the logs for the exited container.
 For Docker, running `docker logs <exited container id> ` should return the reason the container exited.

 If you see `[MainThread] [anchore_manager.cli.service/start()] [ERROR] Error: cannot locate configuration file (/config/config.yaml)` in the logs, you should verify you have set up the directory for your Anchore installation correctly.